elharirymatteo/RANS/astra_release_note.md

 ## Introduction

-RANS (Reinforcement learning-based Aerospace Navigation Simulator) is designed to address the specific needs of RL-based spacecraft navigation.
+RANS (Reinforcement learning-based Autonomous Navigation for Spacecrafts) is designed to address the specific needs of RL-based spacecraft navigation.
 The primary aim of RANS is to bridge the gap between available simulation tools and the specialized requirements of spacecraft navigation using reinforcement learning.

  | 3DoF Go To XY | 3DoF Go To Pose |
  | :-: | :-: |